 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates HIL, SBTX, COWN, AERI

-Hill International, Inc. (NYSE: HIL)’s sale to Global Infrastructure Solutions Inc. for $2.85 per share.
+Hill International, Inc. HIL's sale to Global Infrastructure Solutions Inc. for $2.85 per share.
 If you are a Hill shareholder, click here to learn more about your rights and options.

-Cowen Inc. (NASDAQ: COWN)’s sale to TD Bank Group for $39.00 per share.
+Cowen Inc. COWN's sale to TD Bank Group for $39.00 per share.
 If you are a Cowen shareholder, click here to learn more about your rights and options.

-Aerie Pharmaceuticals, Inc. (NASDAQ: AERI)’s sale to Alcon for $15.25 per share.
+Aerie Pharmaceuticals, Inc. AERI's sale to Alcon for $15.25 per share.
 If you are an Aerie shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.